We outline what business owners can do before the end of the UK tax year to make the most of the available allowances and reliefs open to them.

 - If your business is making losses, consider the implications of the restrictions on setting off such losses against other income.

 To ease the transition to the new regime, in 2023-24 businesses will be assessed to tax on the profits from the 12 months from the end of their last basis period ending in 2022-23, plus a ‘transition’ component running from the end of that period to 5 April 2024.
+The transition profits will be automatically spread over a period of five years, unless the taxpayer chooses to accelerate the tax payment, which may be beneficial in the context of their wider affairs.
 Any overlap profits brought forward will be fully relieved in 2023-24, leaving a clean slate for the new tax year regime.
 No overlap profits will be generated in the future.

 Capital allowances can be claimed on expenditure on certain types of assets used in your business.

 The Annual Investment Allowance (AIA) is a particularly valuable relief for businesses.
-100% relief is given for expenditure on most types of plant and machinery and many fixtures in buildings, up to a limit of £1 million (until 31 March 2023).
+100% relief is given for expenditure on most types of plant and machinery and many fixtures in buildings, up to a limit of £1 million.

 Any other expenditure eligible for capital allowances generally attracts an annual capital allowance of 18% or 6% (depending on the nature of the expenditure) on a reducing balance basis.
 A new ‘super-deduction’ allows companies within the charge to corporation tax to claim 130% relief on the acquisition of new plant and machinery.
 It applies to acquisitions made in the two-year period that began on 1 April 2021.